defilippomattia/defilippomattia.github.io/content/_index.md

 ---
-title: "Ahoy There!"
+title: "Hello!"
 draft: false
 ---
-Test [Adam Wathan's](https://adamwathan.me/) Website.
-Suitable for use as a personal blog, portofolio, etc.

-If you are interested in using this theme, you can get it on [GitHub](#).
+I'm Mattia de Filippo, working as software developer in database management field with interest in DevOps, Cloud and automation in general.

 **CV**

-My CV is available as PDF [here](https://defilippomattia.com/de-filippo-mattia-cv.pdf) (will open in new tab).
+CV available as PDF [here](https://defilippomattia.com/de-filippo-mattia-cv.pdf) (will open in new tab).